YoussefSalem582/Music-Player-App/README.md

 # Music Player App

 A Flutter music player application with a modern UI and rich features.
+This app allows users to browse, play, and manage their music library with ease.
+It supports various functionalities such as playback controls, volume adjustment, playlist management, and more.

 ## Features

-- Browse songs in grid or list view
+- **Browse Songs**: View songs in grid or list view.
-- Play/pause, previous/next track controls
+- **Playback Controls**: Play/pause, previous/next track controls.
-- Volume control slider
+- **Volume Control**: Slider to adjust volume.
-- Progress bar with seek functionality
+- **Progress Bar**: Seek functionality with a progress bar.
-- Playlist management
+- **Playlist Management**: Create and manage playlists.
-- Mini player with quick access controls
+- **Mini Player**: Quick access controls with a mini player.
-- Full-screen player with artwork display
+- **Full-Screen Player**: Artwork display in a full-screen player.
-- Background audio playback
+- **Background Playback**: Continue playing music in the background.
-- Genre-based playlists
+- **Genre-Based Playlists**: Browse songs by genre.
-- Recently played section
+- **Recently Played**: View recently played songs.
-- Featured section
+- **Featured Section**: Highlighted featured songs.

 ## Getting Started